Common Food Allergy Triggers and Where They Hide

 Common Food Allergy Symptoms

 If you have anaphylactic reactions to certain foods, you probably know it.
 People who have had anaphylactic reactions to a food should wear a medical alert bracelet or necklace.
-They should always carry a syringe of epinephrine (adrenaline) and be prepared to inject it if they think they are having a food reaction.
+They should always carry two syringes of epinephrine (adrenaline) and be prepared to inject it if they think they are having a food reaction.

 Mild symptoms are more difficult to tie to specific foods.
 You may get a skin rash, hives, or eczema.
 Perhaps you feel nauseous, get cramps, vomit, or have diarrhea.
 Food allergies can even trigger common hay fever symptoms like a runny nose, sneezing, and itchy, watery eyes.